In Depth: Render Farms / Network Rendering / Distributed Rendering

 Digital Film Tools software is set up for free rendering on render farms.
 When a user is using an After Effects Render node to render a project that contains DFT filters, no license is needed for rendering on the Render node machines.

-Licenses are only needed if the full GUI version of After Effects is running.
+But, licenses are only needed if the full GUI version of After Effects is running.

 RenderNodes are designed to work efficiently alongside the other tools in your production facility.
 They are controlled by your render farm manager using simple command line instructions.